-In one of the examples, the 2018 anime series “Beatless” collaborated with the Japanese government’s National Center of Incident Readiness and Strategy for Cybersecurity (NISC) to celebrate Cybersecurity Awareness Month in Japan.
+In one of the examples, the 2018 anime series “Beatless” collaborated with the Japanese government’s National Center of Incident Readiness and Strategy for Cybersecurity (NISC) to celebrate Cybersecurity news Awareness Month in Japan.

 Similarly, the Japanese government pushes out advertisements, campaigns, and funded anime shows that create awareness about cybersecurity among citizens.